Tag Archives: mindfulness

 I was a peacemaker by nature, with a keen desire to alleviate others’ suffering.
 Part of this was nature, and part was “nurture.”
 Unfortunately fortunate was the child who grew up in divorce and was desperate to keep those she loved at ease, keep the peace.
 I developed a massive radar for others’ dis-ease.
 This very trauma of a three-year relationship with daily dismay became bootcamp training for my often-criticized sensitivity to others’ emotions and well-being.
 My energies were misguided, and I was unaware that these efforts were my desperate attempt to survive and hold on to love.

-By Geri Loizzo
+by Geri Loizzo

 The Mindfulness Revolution has helped many taste a life of more clarity and ease, but the promise and depth of traditional Mindfulness goes much deeper.
 Our Contemplative Psychotherapy Program (CPP) Mindfulness Year will not only update you on the latest research and practical applications of mindfulness, self-compassion, and loving-kindness, but will also ground you in the profound wisdom and vast healing power of the timeless contemplative science and practice of Buddhist psychology, meditation, and ethics.